 Agile marketing is the process of implementing & gathering feedback quickly and efficiently.
 It’s how the most innovative and successful digital companies do marketing.

-And that’s another big advantage of SaaS enterprise ecommerce platforms like Shopify Plus and good competitors like Bigcommerce.
+And that’s another big advantage of SaaS enterprise eCommerce platforms like Shopify Plus and good competitors like BigCommerce Enterprise.
 They have all the tools companies need to quickly implement all aspects of good digital marketing.

 One of the most painful experiences as an SEO consultant is to make recommendations and then see them sit in the development queue to die while still being held accountable for organic traffic growth.

 Aside – To be fair to developers, it’s usually not fun for them either.
-They’d rather be working on more interesting projects than uploading thousands of meta data.
+They’d rather be working on more interesting projects than uploading thousands of rows of meta data.

 And unlike many hosted platforms where all changes are global (hence not available), Shopify has an internal development language called Liquid, which is straightforward and enables front-end changes at the store level.
 In my case, that meant I was able to deploy a set of rule-based canonicals on my own without developer help.

 Related to agile marketing tools are Shopify Plus’ API, Integrations, and Extensions.